$\mathcal{PT}$-Symmetric Spin--Boson Model with a Continuous Bosonic Spectrum: Exceptional Points and Dynamics: Introduction

-To the best of our knowledge, the non-Hermitian spin-boson model with continuous bosonic environment has rarely been studied.
-Introducing a purely imaginary bias into the standard spin–boson model could endow it with $\mathcal{PT}$-symmetry.
-A natural question arises: would such a model exhibit EPs, since energy eigenvalues except for the lowest one might be absent, similar to its Hermitian counterpart?
-How does non-Hermiticity affect the dynamical properties?
+To the best of our knowledge, the non-Hermitian spin–boson model with a continuous bosonic environment has rarely been studied.
+Introducing a purely imaginary bias into the standard spin–boson model gives it $\mathcal{PT}$ symmetry, effectively describing a $\mathcal{PT}$-symmetric qubit with balanced gain and loss~\cite{Naghiloo2019NP_15_1232-1236,Lu2023PRA_108_053712,Han2023PRL_131_260201}.
+Coupled to a continuous bosonic environment, the system features two dissipation channels, allowing us to study how this gain–loss balance influences coherent dynamics and relaxation.
+A natural question then arises: does such a model exhibit exceptional points, given that, aside from the lowest-energy eigenvalue, other eigenvalues may form a continuous band rather than discrete levels, similar to the Hermitian counterpart?
+How does non-Hermiticity modify the dynamical behavior of the system?
 The challenge further lies in the fact that even for the Hermitian spin–boson model, both analytical and numerical studies have long faced significant difficulties.
 Pioneering work in this area began with the Silbey–Harris (SH) variational method~\cite{Silbey1984JCP_80_2615-2617}, based on unitary polaron transformation.
 Subsequently, Alex \textit{et al.}~\cite{Chin2011PRL_107_160601} extended the original symmetric single coherent state to an asymmetric one, overcoming the limitations of the SH method.
-The SH scheme has since been extensively validated and further refined to higher orders ~\cite{leeAccuracySecondOrder2012a,heImprovedSilbeyHarrisPolaron2018}.
+The SH scheme has since been extensively validated and further refined to higher orders ~\cite{leeAccuracySecondOrder2012a,heImprovedSilbeyHarrisPolaron2018,leboiteTheoreticalMethodsUltrastrong2020}.
 For dynamical studies, Wu \textit{et al.}~\cite{Wu2013JCP_138_084111,Duan2013JCP_139_044115} employed the Dirac–Frenkel time‑dependent variational principle (TDVP) with a similar trial state, demonstrating its effectiveness in capturing complex dynamical behaviors.
 However, the possible complex eigenvalues currently preclude a variational principle to determine the lowest eigenvalues in non-Hermitian systems~\cite{Zhong2025PRL_135_106502}.
 Moreover, the ground state is also hard to define.

 Based on these advances, a projection method is employed for studying the non-Hermitian spin-boson model.
 By assigning asymmetric bosonic states to the upper and lower levels and projecting the eigenstate onto different orthogonal bases, we obtain a set of self-consistent equations that determine the eigensolutions of the model.
 Combined with the TDVP approach, the method can be further applied to investigate dynamical properties.
 Under the protection of $\mathcal{PT}$ symmetry, our results show that non-Hermitian systems exhibit clearly distinct behaviors in the $\mathcal{PT}$-unbroken and $\mathcal{PT}$-broken phases, including variations in the static eigenvalue spectrum and in the dynamical evolution.
 This framework is expected to bridge the gap in understanding both finite-mode and continuous spectrum as well as the dynamics of non-Hermitian spin-boson systems, thereby advancing our understanding of $\mathcal{PT}$-symmetry-protected non-Hermitian effects.